garybgenett/garybgenett.net/resume/resume-cover.md

 Dear **[NAME]**: || Dear Director of Human Resources:

-In my search for a new challenge where I can leverage my extensive product and project management experience, I was pleased to find **[COMPANY]**'s opening for a **[POSITION]**.
+In my search for a new challenge where I can leverage my extensive organizational change and project management experience, I was pleased to find **[COMPANY]**'s opening for a **[POSITION]**.
 Eager to learn more about this exciting opportunity, I have enclosed my resume for your review.

 Throughout my career, I have established a reputation as a transformational leader who is driven by challenge, undeterred by obstacles, and committed to exceeding expectations.
 My expertise encompasses all aspects of the product management lifecycle, from ideation and scope definition through to the final delivery, according to stakeholder requirements.
 My ability to build cross-functional consensus to promote transparency and influence positive change has been repeatedly proven.
-Furthermore, I possess advanced expertise in mergers and acquisionns, with technical proficiency with cloud architecture and automation.
+Furthermore, I possess experience in mergers and acquisionns, with technical proficiency in cloud architecture and automation.
 My track record of success has been reinforced by establishing top-performing staff teams and encouraging professional growth at all levels.
 Through sound decision making and leadership, I have aided past employers, including Alaska Airlines, Enviro-Master, and F5 Networks in achieving short- and long-range goals.
 If given the opportunity, I will work tirelessly to deliver similar results for **[COMPANY]**.

 Over the course of my professional history, I have achieved the following career highlights: